sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 ## Long-term vision

-A traditional user of a monitoring stack is going to have a lot of context about things like what dashboards are showing, what alerts mean, how to use the components in the stack, since they will either have set the thing up themselves OR have people who did.
+A traditional user of a monitoring stack is going to have a lot of context about things like what dashboards are showing, what metrics and alerts mean, how to use the components in the stack, since they will either have set the thing up themselves OR have people who did.

-In stark contrast, we're putting together an alerting system for people with zero context about how Sourcegraph works, what the alerts mean, and in many cases it may be their first time interacting with components used in our monitoring stack at all.
+In stark contrast, we're putting together a monitoring system for people with zero context about how Sourcegraph works, what our metrics and alerts mean, and in many cases it may be their first time interacting with components used in our monitoring stack at all.
 In many cases, our metrics and alerts may not give the site admin any useful information that they themselves can act on other than "I should contact support and ask why this is happening".

 To achieve this, our monitoring architecture is designed with the goal of providing a robust out-of-the-box monitoring experience that deployment admins can easily leverage.
 This goal includes: